stasgm/task-management-frontend/README.md

 ## Available Scripts

-In the project directory, you can run:
+To start the application you should run:

 ### `yarn start`